GabrieleRisso/aiyu/README.md

 ```
 ###### use it like this:
 ```
-t2a "How can I get sponsored by Openai with a github repo?"
+t2a "How are you ?"
 ```